jwasham/docker-ghost-template/README.md

     0. docker-compose up -d
 0. If using Docker Toolbox, look up the host IP address with: docker-machine ip default
 0. On Linux, you'll just use "localhost" or "127.0.0.1".
-0. Put that IP address in your browser and you'll see your new blog.
+0. Switch your domain's DNS to point to the address.
+Go to the domain in our browser and you'll see your new blog.
-0. Go to http://THAT-IP-ADDRESS/admin to set up your blog.
+0. Go to https://YOUR_DOMAIN/admin to set up your blog.
-0. Once you've made your admin account using that wizard, go back to: http://THAT-IP-ADDRESS/admin
+0. Once you've made your admin account using that wizard, go back to: https://YOUR_DOMAIN/admin
 0. Log in and enjoy.

 ## Ghost Content Directory